Objectives

 Diploma and certification

-This course awards a Master's degree recognized by the French state and internationally acknowledged.
+This course awards a national master's degree - controlled by the State.

 Admission requirements and application